Takazudo/jQuery.imgUtil/README.md

 ### $.fn.imgCoverRect

-$.fn.imgCoverRect adjusts img style to fill the container.
+$.fn.imgCoverRect adjusts img style to cover the container.

+### $.fn.imgContainRect

+$.fn.imgContainRect adjusts img style to be contained by the container.

 ## Demos